fermyon/developer/content/spin/quickstart.md

 {{ startTab "Rust"}}

-Use the `spin new` command and the `http-rust` template to scaffold a new Spin application.
+Use the `spin new` command and the `http-rust` template to scaffold a new Spin application:

 <!-- @selectiveCpy -->